 Special needs trust

-This type of trust distributes assets to your beneficiaries over time, rather than in a lump sum.
-Your beneficiaries will receive payouts over a specified period, which can help ensure that your savings last.
+Spendthrift trusts distribute assets to your beneficiaries over time, rather than in a lump sum.
+Your beneficiaries receive payouts over a specified period, which can help ensure your savings last.

-Also, the funds in a spendthrift trust aren’t considered your beneficiary’s personal assets until they’re disbursed.
-This means that creditors can’t access the money in the trust in case of loan default or bankruptcy.
+The funds in a spendthrift trust aren’t considered your beneficiary’s personal assets until they’re disbursed.
+This means creditors can’t access money in the trust in the case of loan default or bankruptcy.

-If you want to donate money in a tax-efficient manner when you pass away, a charitable trust is a good option.
-Assets included in the trust are not considered your personal assets, so they won’t be vulnerable to estate taxes.
+If you want to donate money in a tax-efficient manner when you pass away, a charitable trust may be a good option.
+Assets included in the trust aren’t considered personal assets, so they won’t be vulnerable to estate taxes.

 Asset protection trust

-This type of trust can keep your assets safe from creditors.
-If you file bankruptcy or default on a debt, assets in this type of trust won’t be included in bankruptcy or other court proceedings.
+This type of trust keeps your assets safe from creditors.
+If you file bankruptcy or default on a debt, assets in this trust won’t be included in bankruptcy or other court proceedings.